 In the winter months, skiers glide down these same mountains in a snow-covered winter wonderland.

 Top Experiences: Tre Cime di Lavaredo is one of the most popular hikes in the Dolomites, but there are many more to choose from.
 Our favorite hike is the Puez-Odle Altopiano.
+And if hiking isn’t your thing, we have a guide to the best things to do in the Dolomites with little to no hiking.

 How Long Should You Spend in the Dolomites?
 It is possible to visit the Dolomites on a day trip from Venice or Verona.
 For the best experience, plan on spending at least two to three days here.
 This gives you enough time to ride the cable cars, enjoy the views, and go hiking in the summer months.
+Read our Dolomites Itinerary to get suggestions on how to plan your visit.

 2. Santorini, Greece